Lukas-Grasmann/Spark_Skyline_Utilities/testing/README.md

 All output files ending with `test` belong to the tests while all other output files belong to the benchmarks.

+The input must be placed in the `input/<dataset>` folders with the following naming conventions:
+* Airbnb: Place the .csv files for each region/city in a `cities` subfolder in the input directory.
+The naming is irrelevant in this case
+* Fueleconomy: use `vehicles.csv`
+* COIL 2000: use `ticdata2000.txt`
+* NBA: use `stats.csv`
+* Store Sales (DSB): use `store_sales.csv`

-When copying the processed data for the Inside Airbnb dataset, note that only the files `airbnb.csv`, `airbnb_incomplete.csv`, and `airbnb_test.csv`, `airbnb_incomplete_test.csv` are currently used for benchmarking and testing respectively.
+For the Airbnb dataset, note when copying the processed data for the Inside Airbnb dataset, note that only the files `airbnb.csv`, `airbnb_incomplete.csv`, and `airbnb_test.csv`, `airbnb_incomplete_test.csv` are currently used for benchmarking and testing respectively.
 All other files from the `cities` subfolder only contain partial results for each respective city/region which are not used in any test or benchmark currently.

+**NOTE: This repository does not contain the input .csv files to reduce size (down from several GB).
+Please add them manually from their respective sources.**

+Links to the datasets can be found in Planning.docx

 ## Testing